 The first blade was forged in 1833.
 A few years later, the classic work of Pavel Anosov “On Bulat Steels” was published.
 The publication was translated into several languages and became the legacy of world science.

 For 80 years, the Zlatoust weapons factory remained the only enterprise in the world where they could make bulat blades that had a patterned surface, incredible strength, elasticity, and blade sharpness.
-They could cut silk shawls on the fly and bent almost twice, without breaking.
+They could cut silk handkerchief on the air and it will not break even if was bent twice.

 Murchison, the director of the Royal Museum of London, who visited Zlatoust in 1841, wrote that the Zlatoust cold steel factory “is at a high degree of perfection.”